Billy Corgan

-William Patrick Corgan Jr. (born March 17, 1967) is an American musician, singer, songwriter, and professional wrestling promoter.
-He is best known as the lead singer, primary songwriter, guitarist, and only permanent member of the rock band Smashing Pumpkins.
-He is currently the owner and promoter of the National Wrestling Alliance (NWA).
+William Patrick Corgan Jr. (born March 17, 1967) is an American guitarist and songwriter, and professional wrestling promoter.
+He is best known as the co-founder, lead guitarist, primary songwriter, singer, and only constant member of alternative rock band the Smashing Pumpkins.
+Corgan is credited with helping popularize the alternative rock genre.
+He has also been the owner and promoter of the National Wrestling Alliance since 2017.

-Corgan formed Smashing Pumpkins in Chicago in 1988 along with guitarist James Iha, followed by bassist D'arcy Wretzky and drummer Jimmy Chamberlin.
-Strong album sales and large-scale tours propelled the band's increasing fame in the 1990s until their break-up in 2000.
-Corgan started a new band called Zwan, and after their demise he released a solo album, TheFutureEmbrace, in 2005 and a collection of poetry, Blinking with Fists, before reforming Smashing Pumpkins.
-The new version of the band, consisting of Corgan and a revolving lineup, has released and toured new albums extensively since 2007.
+Corgan formed the Smashing Pumpkins in Chicago in 1988 alongside guitarist James Iha, with bassist D'arcy Wretzky and drummer Jimmy Chamberlin joining soon after.
+Strong album sales and large-scale tours propelled the band to commercial success and critical acclaim throughout the 1990s.
+After their break-up in 2000, Corgan and Chamberlin started a new band called Zwan; after the band's demise, he released the collection of poetry Blinking with Fists (2004) and the solo album TheFutureEmbrace (2005) before reforming Smashing Pumpkins in 2007.
+The new version of the band, consisting of Corgan and a revolving lineup, has released new albums and toured extensively.
 In October 2017, Corgan released Ogilala, his first solo album in over a decade.
-His latest album, Cotillions, was released on November 22, 2019.
+His latest solo album, Cotillions, was released in 2019.

-In 2011, Corgan founded Resistance Pro Wrestling.
-He later joined Total Nonstop Action Wrestling in 2015, becoming its president in August 2016.
-After leaving TNA in November 2016, he purchased the NWA in October 2017, transforming it from a brand licensing organization to a singular promotion.
+Corgan co-founded Resistance Pro Wrestling in 2011.
+He joined TNA Wrestling in 2015 and became its president in 2016, but left a few months later.
+He purchased the National Wrestling Alliance (NWA) in 2017; thereafter, Corgan made it his primary focus in professional wrestling.